cesarderio/reading-notes/401-reading-notes/class-17.md

 What is Amazon S3?

-* Object storage built to retieve any amount of data from anywhere.
+* Object storage built to retrieve any amount of data from anywhere.

 Name some use cases for Amazon S3.